regovtech/graduate-take-home-assignment/regov/README.md

-# Project README
+# Website Project README

-This project is a website for managing user profiles, built using Vue.js for the frontend and Laravel for the backend.
+This project is a web application built using Laravel for the backend API and Vue.js for the frontend.
+It includes user authentication, registration, profile management, and basic error handling.
+Below is a brief overview of the project structure, functionality, and setup instructions.

+## Project Structure

+### Backend (Laravel):

+- **Controllers:** Handles API endpoints for user authentication (AuthController), user registration (AuthController@register), profile updates (AuthController@update), and logout (AuthController@logout).
+- **Models:** Defines the User model with attributes like name, email, and securely hashed password.
+- **Routes:** Defines API routes for authentication, registration, and profile management.
+- **Middleware:** Provides middleware for handling authentication (auth) and guest access (guest).
+- **Database Migration:** Includes migration for creating the users table with name, email, and password fields.

+### Frontend (Vue.js):

+- **Components:** Includes components for login (Login.vue), registration (Register.vue), user profile (User.vue), and example component (ExampleComponent.vue).
+- **Routing:** Configured with Vue Router (router/index.js) to navigate between different views.
+- **API Integration:** Uses Axios for making HTTP requests to Laravel API endpoints for login, registration, and profile management.
+- **Form Handling:** Implements form validation and error handling for user inputs.
+- **Session Management:** Uses sessionStorage for storing user data after successful login.

-## Features
+## Functionality

+### User Authentication:

-- **User Authentication**: Allows users to register, login, and logout securely.
+- Allows users to register with a unique email address and a secure password (validated with minimum length).
+- Provides login functionality with email and password validation.
+- Implements session management to keep users logged in between page refreshes.

+### Profile Management:

-- **User Profile Management**: Users can update their profile information.
+- Enables users to update their profile information (name, email, about me) securely.
-- **Draft Saving**: Includes functionality to save profile updates as drafts locally.
+- Implements draft saving locally to sessionStorage for user profiles to prevent data loss.

+### Error Handling:

-- **Error Handling**: Provides user-friendly error messages for registration and login.
+- Displays appropriate error messages for invalid login attempts, existing email during registration, and general API errors.
-- **Responsive Design**: Ensures the website is usable across various devices.
+- Provides a 404 Not Found page for handling non-existent routes.

-## Technologies Used
+## Security Measures

-- **Vue.js**: Frontend framework for building reactive user interfaces.
-- **Laravel**: PHP framework for building robust backend applications.
-- **Tailwind CSS**: Utility-first CSS framework for styling the frontend.
-- **Axios**: Promise-based HTTP client for making requests to the backend API.
+### Password Security:

+- Ensures passwords are securely hashed using Laravel's `Hash::make()` function before storing in the database.
+- Validates password strength with a minimum length requirement (3 characters)(Security Measures reduce due to making registration easier).

-## Setup Instructions
+## Installation and Setup

-1. **Clone the Repository**
+1. Clone the repository.

-git clone <repository-url>

-cd <project-folder>

-2. **Install Dependencies**
+2. Install dependencies:

+composer install

 npm install

-composer install

-3. **Configure Environment Variables**
-- Set up `.env` file for Laravel configurations.
-- Configure frontend API endpoints in Vue.js.

-4. **Run the Application**
+3. Configure environment variables in `.env` file for database connection and other settings.
+4. Run migrations:

+php artisan migrate

+5. Compile frontend assets:

-npm run dev // Compiles and hot-reloads for development
+npm run dev

+6. Serve the application:

-php artisan serve // Runs Laravel development server
+php artisan serve

-5. **Access the Application**
-Open your web browser and navigate to `http://localhost:8000` (or your specified port).

-## Folder Structure

-- **/app**: Laravel application folder containing controllers, models, and other backend logic.
-- **/resources**: Vue.js components, styles, and assets.
-- **/routes**: Backend API routes defined in Laravel.
-- **/public**: Compiled assets and the entry point for Laravel's frontend.

-## License
+## Notes

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to customize this README to suit your specific project details and requirements.
+- This project demonstrates a basic implementation of user authentication and profile management.
+- Additional features and security enhancements can be implemented based on specific requirements and best practices.